mighdoll/wgsl-linker/packages/mini-parse/doc/TagsAndTypes.md

 No magic numbers, no maintenance problems when rearranging the grammar.

-While we're arranging for tagging, we'll have have the tagged values accumulate into an array so we can collect multiples matches.
+While we're arranging for tagging, we'll have have the tagged values accumulate into an array so we can collect multiple matches. e.g. maybe there are multiple annotations in this case.

-And we'll have the tagged values propogate up the and parse tree for easy collection.
+To make it more useful we'll have the tagged values propogate up the and parse tree for easy collection.

 In this case, the potentially multiple annotations are collected into an array in